lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 In the UV editor, you can assign certain faces certain textures.
 To do so, first you need an image to work with.
-In the :guilabel:`Image Menu` you can open an image file with the :guilabel:`File Browser`.
+In the *Image Menu* you can open an image file with the *File Browser*.
-If you have images in the file already, that you want to use, click the :guilabel:`Browse` button in the :guilabel:`Header`, or make a new texture by clicking the :guilabel:`New` button.
+If you have images in the file already, that you want to use, click the *Browse* button in the *Header*, or make a new texture by clicking the *New* button.

-In a team environment, or if you are using an external paint program to edit the image while the .blend file is active, and the file is updated and re-saved, use the UV/Image Editor to :guilabel:`Image→Reload` it and see the latest and greatest in Blender.
+In a team environment, or if you are using an external paint program to edit the image while the .blend file is active, and the file is updated and re-saved, use the UV/Image Editor to *Image→Reload* it and see the latest and greatest in Blender.
 Also, use Reload if you have mapped more faces to an image, and the 3D View will be updated with the latest image mapping back to faces.

-If you move the image file, Blender may not be able to find it, and you will have to :guilabel:`Image→Replace` it.
+If you move the image file, Blender may not be able to find it, and you will have to *Image→Replace* it.
 Use this option to map a UV layout to a different image altogether.

 Replacing the active Image